 Per the barrage of social media users appalled by the 54-year-old actor and mother of four—wearing revealing outfits can put you at risk, can mean you’re not taken seriously, and, when you’re over a certain age—can bring shame on you and your family.

 According to these ever-elusive fashion police, who busy themselves carding us gals to check we’re young enough to get into that outfit—the only two-piece Ms. Kidman should be wearing is a twin set.
 Their archaic by-laws dictate that outfits showing more flesh than not are reserved for women within a certain size and age range.
+This comes under the same beauty standards umbrella as problematic concepts such as pretty privilege.

 I couldn’t disagree more with the rhetoric that women’s wardrobes need to be policed according to a numerical system; assessing age and size.